 People constantly rave about how they love Indian food.
 They savor the aroma and all the flavorful spices.
 The delectable tastes tantalize their taste buds and leave an indelible impression.

 One of the best health promoting spices in Ayurveda is turmeric.
 Turmeric is pungent, bitter and astringent.
 It may be consumed by all three Ayurvedic body types, but may increase Pitta dosha if used excessively, as it’s heating.
+There are many Ayurvedic health benefits of turmeric.
 Turmeric is anti-septic, anti-bacterial, anti-flatulent, and a decongestant.
+It is also an adaptogen and has been getting rave reviews by even medical doctors.

 Turmeric maintains the flora of the intestines and helps guard against gastric disorders.
 It’s a natural antiseptic, antibacterial agent and blood cleanser, useful in disinfecting cuts, burns, wounds, and other skin infections.